taoaustin/dotfiles/README.md

 # .files
-using nvim is proven to make you a 10x developer
+using nvim is proven to make you a 10x developer.

+I'm using WSL

 # TODO:
 - convert neovim config completely to lua